annayqho/OTF-Mapping/README.md

-Scripts for reducing LIGO follow-up data from the VLA.
+Scripts for reducing VLA follow-up data in the LIGO field